-He was interviewed by Dominic Hodgson for a series called "Standing on the shoulders of giants" in the British Journal of Medical & Surgical Urology (now the Journal of Clinical).
-The full interview with John Blandy can be viewed online by clicking here or downloaded by clicking here.
+He was interviewed by Dominic Hodgson for a series called "Standing on the Shoulders of Giants" in the British Journal of Medical & Surgical Urology (now the Journal of Clinical).
+The full interview with John Blandy can be downloaded by clicking here.

 Listen to John Blandy talking about the "battle" to introduce TURP

 Obituary by Mr Adrian Joyce, President of BAUS

 It is with great regret that BAUS notes the passing of one of the UK's finest urologists.
 After schooling in India and Clifton, John won a scholarship to Oxford in 1946 to read medicine.
 From Oxford he proceeded to the London Hospital for his clinical studies before deciding on a career in surgery.
 In 1959 he won a scholarship to the Presbyterian St Luke's Hospital in Chicago to investigate the practicalities of bladder substitution, work which led to his DM (Oxford) thesis.
 After a year as RSO at St Pauls, John was appointed to the consultant staff at the London Hospital in 1964, initially performing general surgery and urology, as was common in that era, and, in 1969, he was appointed to the first departmental chair of urology in London.

 His early reputation was established in TURP and the London ran a hugely popular TURP course for consultants and trainees well into the 1980s.
 The unit at the London developed an international reputation in urinary stone disease, transplantation and oncology under his expert guidance and John was in demand worldwide as a speaker, writer and artist, providing many of his own illustrations in his published texts.